GemTalk/Rowan/README.md

 ### Issues
 - The .gs fileouts used to bootstrap Cypress into the image add extra linefeeds at the end of methods.
   (This is unavoidable, due to the .gs file format, and will not be corrected.)
 - The .gs fileouts have problems loading character values between 128 and 255 (e.g., accented characters).
   (By loading the actual Cypress version over it, the problem is eliminated during the bootstrap.)
 - CypressPackageManager2 is incomplete, a work in progress.
 - The only user interface offered requires GBS 7.6 and VisualWorks 7.9.1.
 (It may work with older versions, but hasn't been tested with any.)
 - There is no GBS for VisualAge user interface provided yet.
 - Older versions of GemStone/S will be problematic, as will older versions of VisualWorks.
 - The code has been developed by and for SystemUser, with the bulk of the code loaded into SystemUser's UserGlobals Symbol Dictionary.
   (This means it is not yet accessible to other GemStone users.)
 - There is no support for packages which load into a user's Globals and load extensions into Globals classes.
+- CypressPackageManagerTest>>#testLoadingPackageBranchFromRepository is not yet written and the functionality is absent.
+- CypressPackageManagerTest>>#testLoadingPackageWithGlobalExtensionWhenNotSystemUser is not yet written and the functionality is absent.
+- CypressPackageManagerTest>>#testLoadingPackageFromGemStoneFileoutRepository is not yet written and the functionality is absent.
+  It is a future possibility, not necessarily a planned feature.
+- CypressPackageManagerTest>>#testLoadingPackageBranchFromRepository is not yet written and the functionality is absent.
+  It is a future possibility, not necessarily a planned feature.